hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

     brew services start postgresql
     ```

-   Create a new database:
+   Create a new database named `davidnguyen` (or any name you prefer - as long as you change the database credentials in the `postgresql/config.js` file):
     ```bash
-    createdb mydatabase
+    createdb davidnguyen
     ```

    Connect to the database:
     ```bash
-    psql mydatabase
+    psql davidnguyen
     ```

 7. Install Node.js: